 Left or Right Handed

 You can switch between right and left handed also by clicking the "Settings" link on the right.

 The master volume for all app pages is also available from the Settings menu.

 Strumming or Picking the Guitar

-There are two available modes for playing the guitar, strum or pick.
-In Strum mode you will here the notes played back quickly one after another like when using a plectrum and they will stop after the chord is complete, in pick mode they will keep going until you tell it to stop.
+There are two available modes for playing the guitar; strum or pick.
+In Strum mode you will here the notes played back quickly one after another like when using a plectrum and they will stop after the guitar chord is complete, in pick mode they will keep going until you tell it to stop.
 This is also true when using the MyChords panel.
-You can toggle between these two modes using the button at the top of the guitar chord application.
+You can toggle between these two modes using the button at the top of the guitar chords application.

 When you select a chord from the Root and Type panels this will be automatically set to the ideal fret for displaying this chord.
 You can though adjust this yourself and you can make this go to maximum of 10th fret.